top of page

 In the last few years, after some campaigns that showed how elephants were trained, a lot of people decided to stop going in these camps.

-The problem in Thailand is that there is not enough jungle left to release the domestic elephants.
+The problem is that there is not enough jungle left to release the domestic elephants.
 Deforestation and constructions destroyed their habitat and the small amount of wild elephants are already struggling to find food.
 The consequences is that they are crossing the limits where they are protected to the plantations, causing a big conflict with farmers.

 The main chance for the domestic elephants is to find a good place where people can take care of them.
 That's why the "sanctuaries" opened.
 Some of them are new places and some others are former riding camps converted.